LibreCAD/docs/README.md

 This is the **LibreCAD User Manual** documentation source repository.
 The manual can be read online at https://librecad.readthedocs.io/ (~~or downloaded in PDF or ePub formats~~).
 The repository will contain multiple versions of the manual corresponding with each release of LibreCAD.

 The documentation is created using a markup language called "reStructuredText" (http://docutils.sourceforge.net/rst.html).
-For those interested in contributing to the documentation, refer to the documentation wiki (https://github.com/LibreCAD/docs/wiki) and **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).
+For those interested in contributing to the documentation, refer to the **documentation wiki** (https://github.com/LibreCAD/docs/wiki) and **LibreCAD-doc** on the LibreCAD forum (http://forum.librecad.org/).

-Below are the sections that are in the LibreCAD User Manual with the percent complete [%].
+## Status

 Section | Initial Draft | Review / Edit | Comment